 WHY this is important for people in Suffolk and North East Essex

-Healthy pregnancies, health births, health parents and a health first two years of life are essential if everyone in Suffolk and North East Essex is to have a good start in life.
+Healthy pregnancies, healthy births, healthy parents and a healthy first two years of life are essential if everyone in Suffolk and North East Essex is to have a good start in life.